hypo69/hypo/docs/gemini/consultant/ru/utils/xls.md

 from src.logger import logger
 from src.utils.jjson import j_loads, j_loads_ns

-# TODO: Add type hints for logger.
-# TODO: Consider using a more robust error handling mechanism (e.g., custom exceptions).
-# TODO:  Add support for different Excel file types (e.g., xlsx).
-# TODO: Consider using a dedicated library for more advanced Excel manipulation.

 def read_xls_as_dict(
     xls_file: str,
     json_file: str = None,
     sheet_name: Union[str, int] = None
 ) -> Union[Dict, List[Dict], bool]:
+    """
-    """Reads an Excel file and converts it to JSON.
+    Reads an Excel file and converts it to JSON.

     Optionally, converts a specific sheet and saves the result to a JSON file.
+    Handles errors gracefully.

     :param xls_file: Path to the Excel file.
-    :type xls_file: str
     :param json_file: Optional path to save the JSON data.
-    :type json_file: str, optional
-    :param sheet_name: Optional name or index of the sheet to convert.
+    :param sheet_name: Optional name or index of the sheet to process.
-    :type sheet_name: Union[str, int], optional
     :raises FileNotFoundError: If the Excel file is not found.
     :raises Exception: For other errors during processing.
-    :return: Dictionary containing sheet names and their corresponding data.
-Returns False if an error occurs.
+    :return: A dictionary containing the sheet data if successful, False otherwise.
-    :rtype: Union[Dict, List[Dict], bool]
     """
     try:
         xls_file_path = Path(xls_file)